Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5830, in theory, should be a lot faster than the GeForce 9600 GT 512MB overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 5830 should theoretically be much superior to the GeForce 9600 GT 512MB in general. (explain)

-Texel RateThe Radeon HD 5830 should be much (more or less 115%) more effective at anisotropic filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe Radeon HD 5830 should be quite a bit (about 115%) more effective at anisotropic filtering than the GeForce 9600 GT 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison